-Travelers can rent a bike at one of the many locations around the area by the hour, and if you head north a mile or so you’ll hit the always exciting Venice Beach, and Santa Monica Beach and pier just another mile to the north.
+Travelers can rent a bike at one of the many locations around the area by the hour, and if you head north a mile, or so you’ll hit the always exciting Venice Beach and Santa Monica Beach and pier just another mile to the north.

 One of the main attractions in Fisherman’s Village, a nicely replicated old-school fishing village with true southern California charm.
-The village features a lighthouse, a huge Liberty-rescue bell, swanky restaurants, shops, cafes, and plenty of on-the-water activities including quick one-hour harbor and whale watching tours, party and dinner cruises or day trips to Catalina on the speedy Del Rey Flyer.
+The village features a lighthouse, a huge Liberty-rescue bell, swanky restaurants, shops, cafes, and plenty of on-the-water activities, including quick one-hour harbor and whale watching tours and trips to Catalina Island.

-Directly across from Fisherman’s Village is Marina del ReyBeach .Also known as Mother’s Beach, since it is protected from the ocean by the marina, sheltering it from the surf.
-This peaceful 12-acre lagoon is easy walking distance from most of the Marina’s hotels.
+Directly across from Fisherman’s Village in Marina del Rey beach.
+It is also known as Mother’s Beach since it is protected from the ocean by the marina, sheltering it from the surf.
+This peaceful 12-acre lagoon is an easy walking distance from most of Marina’s hotels.

-If you want something a little more laid back, head south, and in less than a mile you’ll be on some of the most beautiful white sand beaches of peaceful and quiet Playa del Rey.
-Pack a picnic, plenty of water, and sunscreen and enjoy the day reading a book or soaking in some of the warm Californian rays of sunshine.
+If you want something a little more laid back, head south, and in less than a mile, you’ll be on some of the most beautiful white-sand beaches of peaceful and quiet Playa del Rey.
+Pack a picnic, plenty of water, and sunscreen, and enjoy the day reading a book or soaking in some of the warm Californian rays of sunshine.

 The marsh is an important haven for migratory birds and other wildlife.
 Visitors can take a self-guided tour of the freshwater marsh any day, walking along a path where you can see egrets, herons, and other birds.
-Guided tours of the freshwater marshes are offered the second and fourth Saturday of the month at 10:00 a.m.
+Guided tours of the freshwater marshes are offered on the second and fourth Saturday of each month.

 Another great place to enjoy a peaceful afternoon is Burton W Chace Park.
 With calming water views, the park is not as windy and loud or as salty as the beach.
 There’s a big roofed area with picnic tables and a few BBQ grills around the area—all in all, a lot of places for little children to run around unhindered.
 The view is great, and you can sit for hours watching the boats move in and out of the marina.

-Marina del Rey Visitors Center is located at 4701 Admiralty Way Marina del Rey, CA 90292 is stocked with maps and brochures on activities and things to do.
+The center is located at 4701 Admiralty Way Marina del Rey and is stocked with maps and brochures on activities and things to do.
+Website.
 There is plenty of live entertainment on the weekends with local musicians and artisans providing another reason to visit the marina.

 Getting to Marina Del Rey is easy.